jsiwhitehead/refluent/README.md

   )
 ```

-I.e. **any chain of steps in a Refluent component can be refactored out into a new component**, and called with yield, with the exact same effect.
+I.e. any chain of steps in a Refluent component can be refactored out into a new component, and called with yield, with the exact same effect.

 ## Method 3: `transform (component => component)`